 My third child got to be on Sam’s elite Mock Trial team this year.
 Sam had two teams, one for the north end of the Wasatch Front and one for the south.
 Both teams advanced to the quarterfinals.
 My son’s team rose to the top of the competition, competing in the state championship.
 They lost, to the same team that the south lost to, but will be back next year!
 The Mock Trial program occurs every March in the state of Utah, and public school, home school groups, and private schools compete.
 It’s an awesome simulation of a courtroom case.
 This is a great opportunity for TJEders to have a tremendous simulation that stimulates preparation for thinking on your feet.
 There’s nothing like being a lawyer in a mock trial to learn the need to “think like an attorney.”
 Sam’s WHDL is probably the best way to take part in the competition as a homeschooler, and it’s hard for most of us homeschool moms to teach speech and debate.
 Many TJED kids participate in this league.

-7. The Moms’ Retreat is held annually in Heber Valley.
+7. The Moms’ Retreat used to be held annually in Heber Valley.
 OK that’s technically not the Wasatch Front, but the Wasatch Back, but all the people who organize it live on the Wasatch Front, and Heber Valley is 1 to 2 hours away.
 This is a TJEd-based overnight event for moms to connect to their mission in life.
 It’s run by the awesome Melanie Ballard and her amazing board of dedicated moms and you will love it.
 The next one is August 8-9!
 Melanie’s husband is doing a Dads’ Retreat this year too!

 8. Ascend Lyceum a private school formed by four TJEd families, is based in South Ogden.

-9. The Ten Boom Institute, founded by Blaine and Audrey Rindlisbacher, longtime TJEd-ers, is based in Utah County.
+9. The Ten Boom Institute, founded by Blaine and Audrey Rindlisbacher, longtime TJEd-ers, was based in Utah County.
 You can participate in many of their events through the Internet, but they do have in-person events, usually on the Wasatch Front.
 It is an organization dedicated to helping individuals gain a liberal arts education through home study.
 Here’s an introduction to their blog: